Demystifying Search Engine Optimization

 Search engine optimization gets a bad rap.
 It’s not glamorous, but for small businesses, it can be an important way to get more traffic, grow your brand, and sell more stuff.

-Backlinks are a cornerstone of great SEO, and there are a number of best practices surrounding them.
+Backlinks are a cornerstone of great search engine optimization (SEO).
 We’ll show you how to fix problems on your website, get quality backlinks, avoid bad ones, find relevant online directories, and strategize properly.

 A backlink is a link on someone else's website that sends the reader to your site.
 Think of it as an expert testimonial.
 If a blogger or someone else from your industry is referring people to your page, they must think it's pretty great.

 Google rates pages based on their expertise, authoritativeness, and trustworthiness, or E-A-T score.
 For Google to rank a page highly, it needs to know that other people think its content is valuable.

 If lots of people are sending their readers to you, then you're what organic search experts call “worthy of amplification.”
 That's why backlinks have made their way into the top 5 ranking criteria.

 In short, you need backlinks.
 But your website may need some technical fixes first.

 Backlinks alone won't get you a great ranking.
 You also need a website worth visiting.
 Before you go looking for backlinks, make sure that your site is ready for the visitors that will follow them.

 If you have outward-facing links, you need to make sure that they still work.
 If a visitor follows a backlink to your site and then finds that the external links there are invalid, it'll seriously hurt your credibility.